The website for the lovers of the french lifestyle Live in France like the French

 In the meantime, this product made from 4 simple ingredients (flour, water, salt, yeast or sourdough) will continue to punctuate the daily life of the French who, every year, share the 6 billion baguettes (320 per second!) produced.
 By the way, for the anecdote: it is this action, sharing the bread with someone, which gave birth to the term "copain" (friend).

-You are one of the 12 million people who leave a bakery every day with this bread that has become an emblem of France in the world and you want to take care of the planet?
-The extra-ordinaires offer a reusable bread bag made of linen, made in France.
+You are one of the 12 million people who leave a bakery every day with this bread that has become an emblem of France in the world and you would like to start making your own?
+Learn how to knead, shape and bake it to perfection with a sourdough bread expert during this baking workshop.

 Valérie from Comme des Français